 There are so many side dishes to choose from on Thanksgiving spreads, but there's one that absolutely must make an appearance every year.
 While butternut squash and mashed potatoes are lovely sides to have on Thanksgiving, neither one is as necessary as cranberry sauce.

-Never underestimate the power of a perfect cranberry sauce.
+Never underestimate the power of a fresh cranberry sauce.
 It has the ability to transform a bland and dry turkey into a sweet and tangy bird of splendor.

 Some canned cranberry sauces are delicious, and there's no shame in serving one of them on Thanksgiving.
 But it's actually super easy to make an even better homemade cranberry sauce with fresh or frozen cranberries.

 A sauce isn't the only way to dish up the cranberry, either.
 Feel free to go wild by adding different fruits and other ingredients to make cranberry relish, cranberry chutney, cranberry salad and more.
-Here are some of the best cranberry sauce recipes to consider making this Thanksgiving to complement the meal.
+Here are some of the best cranberry sauce recipes to consider making this Thanksgiving:

 Cranberry sauce recipes